itsreimau/keepAlive/README.md

 # keepAlive
-keepAlive is a way to keep your Repl on Replit alive
+keepAlive is a way to keep your Repl on Replit alive.